Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: Introduction

 \subsection{Related works}

-In recent years, many works have studied the multicast scheduling problem in the cellular networks, especially in the 5G era where the cellular networks are assisted by the advanced techniques such as millimeter wave (mmWave) communication \cite{2020-cap-mmwave}, non-orthogonal multiple access (NOMA) \cite{ee_1}, and intelligent reflecting surface (IRS) \cite{2021-cap-irs1}.
-One major goal is to maximize the system throughput with limited resources, and approaches including deep reinforcement learning (DRL), beamforming, were validated to have promising performances in \cite{2020-cap-mmwave, 2021-cap-irs1, 2020-cap-irs, 2020-cap-6g}.
-Along another research avenue, due to the increasing public attention to green communications, energy efficiency maximization becomes more compelling in the recent researches \cite{ee_1, 2019-ene-mmwave, 2021-ene-mmwave-d2d, ee_4} and aims to serve more requests with as little energy as possible.
-To tackle this issue, the authors in \cite{ee_1, 2019-ene-mmwave} utilized beamforming and designed the optimal precoders at the BS to maximize the energy efficiency for the NOMA and mmWave systems, respectively.
-The authors in \cite{2021-ene-mmwave-d2d} discussed the device-to-device assisted multicast scheduling problems for the mmWave system, and proposed a supervised learning method to maximize the energy efficiency.
-The authors in \cite{ee_4} discussed the joint unicast-multicast scheduling for the NOMA system, and proposed a rate-splitting method to optimize both the spectral and energy efficiency.
-Another major concern for multicast scheduling is the fairness issue, which aims to balance the latencies among different MUs \cite{2021-del-mmwave-ref, 2021-del-mmwave-uav}.
-Obviously, the methods only optimizing the energy efficiency in \cite{ee_1, 2019-ene-mmwave, 2021-ene-mmwave-d2d, ee_4} prefer to allocate resources to the MUs with better channel condition, whereas the MUs with poor channel condition would be served with more latencies and may even be abandoned by the BS.
-To jointly optimize the energy efficiency and the fairness, namely the proportional fairness \cite{multi_survey}, a wise choice is to optimize the summation of the logarithm transmission rates of all MUs \cite{tradeoff_1}, where, due to the ``strictly concave" and the ``increasing" features of the logarithm function, improving the already high transmission rate for the good-channel-condition MUs is inferior to serving the MUs with poor channel condition.
-Another approach is to gather the MU's requests into request queues \cite{tradeoff_3}.
-By utilizing the Lyapunov optimization, the rate stability of the request queues was established, which ensures finite latencies for the MUs' requests.
-However, the proposed algorithms in \cite{tradeoff_1,tradeoff_3} only gave a rough control on the latency to be finite, and the precise dominations, such as minimizing the latency subject to certain constraints, are difficult under these frameworks.
+In recent years, many works have studied the multicast scheduling problem in cellular networks, especially assisted by the advanced techniques such as millimeter wave (mmWave) communication \cite{2020-cap-mmwave}, non-orthogonal multiple access (NOMA) \cite{ee_1}, and intelligent reflecting surface (IRS) \cite{2021-cap-irs1}.
+One major objective of these works is to maximize the system throughput with limited resources, and various approaches, including deep reinforcement learning (DRL) and conic optimization, have been validated as promising methods to achieve this goal \cite{2020-cap-mmwave, 2021-cap-irs1, 2020-cap-irs, 2020-cap-6g}.
+Along another research avenue, driven by the ever-increasing attention of green communications \cite{greengood}, the minimization of average energy consumption for multicast transmissions becomes more compelling \cite{ee_1, 2019-ene-mmwave, 2021-ene-mmwave-d2d, ee_4}.
+To tackle this issue, the authors in \cite{ee_1, 2019-ene-mmwave} designed the optimal precoders at the BS to minimize the average energy consumption for multicast transmissions in the NOMA and mmWave systems, respectively.
+The authors in \cite{2021-ene-mmwave-d2d} discussed the device-to-device assisted multicast scheduling problem for the mmWave system, and proposed a supervised learning method to minimize the average energy consumption.
+The authors in \cite{ee_4} studied the joint unicast-multicast scheduling for the NOMA system, and proposed a rate-splitting method to optimize both the spectral efficiency and average energy consumption.
+Another main challenge in multicast scheduling is the fairness issue, which aims to balance the latencies experienced by different MUs while meeting their various quality of service (QoS) requirements \cite{2021-del-mmwave-ref, 2021-del-mmwave-uav}.
+However, methods that focus solely on optimizing the QoS metrics tend to prioritize MUs with better channel conditions, resulting in uneven latencies among the MUs with variable channel conditions \cite{ee_1, 2019-ene-mmwave, 2021-ene-mmwave-d2d, ee_4}.
+To address this issue, the authors in \cite{tradeoff_1} proposed a smart method to optimize the summation of the logarithm QoS metric for all MUs.
+The logarithm function's ``strictly concave" and ``increasing" properties ensured that MUs with poor channel conditions could be served with reasonable latency.
+Another approach to address the fairness issue in multicast scheduling was to gather the MUs' requests into request queues \cite{tradeoff_3} and apply Lyapunov optimization to ensure the rate stability for these queues, which guaranteed the request latencies to be finite.
+However, the proposed algorithms in \cite{tradeoff_1, tradeoff_3} only provided a rough control on the latency, and achieving the fine-grained optimization, such as minimizing the latency and simultaneously satisfying the QoS requirements, was proved to be out the scope of these algorithms.